 The Multicultural NSW Celebrating Diversity Grants Program invests in community projects, events and activities that foster community harmony and celebrate cultural diversity as a precious part of our identity and way of life.

-Celebrating Diversity - Project Grant Applications now open.
+Celebrating Diversity - Project Grant Applications now closed.